kucharze/Skills/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.

+This is my first Angular Project.
+I will be using this for codealongs and to practice different angular skills

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.